sjoh4302/OFFAD/README.md

 -**Clustering variables** - Select the two variables with which to cluster to identify OFF-periods.
 Default is to use the time series of the smoothed pNe amplitude.
 Using this option, different smoothing strengths should be chosen for each variable.
 The second option is to use spectral power of the pNe signal as a variable (NOT RECOMMENDED)
 -**Clustering sample size** - The size of the OFF-period component is computed from a subset of the total data consisting only of pNe data from NREM, then applied to all vigilance states.
 Choose the percentage of NREM pNe data to use for cluster size selection.
 A higher precentage will result in a longer clustering phase.

+If using presets from a previous study, only some of these variables will be editable.

 Once all fields have been correctly filled, select **Done** at the lower right corner of the GUI

 # B) Preclustering
-A new window will appear.
-This is the preclustering window which gives the user a indication of the OFF-period clustering on a subset of the data.
+If creating a new study without presets, the next window to appear in the preclustering window.
+This is a window which gives the user a indication of the OFF-period clustering on a subset of the data.
 A dropdown menu at the top shows the channel currently being analysed.
 Select which channel to view here.
 Two subplots will be displayed on the figure.
 The left subplot shows a density heatmap of the data for channel X in clustering variables 1 and 2.
 Lighter colours represent areas of high density.
 Channels with a good signal:noise ratio should show a clear cluster near the origin which represents the low amplitude OFF-periods.
 The right subplot shows the Gaussian Mixtue Model (GMM) generated from the data in the left plot with n components where n is the optimal number suggested by the clustering evaluation method.
 The component with the centroid with the lowest values in cluster variables 1 and 2 is shown in red an represents the OFF-period component.
 If the the red component on the right plot matches the dense OFF-period area of the left subplot, clustering should be succesful.
 If the clusters do not match, try re-clustering the data.
 Once you are happy, move to a new channel using the dropdown menu.
 Once you are happy, select **Done** to move on to the full clustering stage.
 The optimal component number computed for any of the channels in the preclustering stage will be carried forward.

 # C) Clustering
-A warning window will appear to inform the user that clustering is taking place.
+After leaving the preclustering window, or the import window if using presets, a warning window will appear to inform the user that clustering is taking place.
 Each channel is clustered seperately.
 The number of GMM components (n) will be the number identified in the preclustering stage.
 Any channels not viewed in th preclustering stage will have their optimal GMM component number determined automatically.
 A GMM model with n components will then computed from a random sub-sample of the NREM data, the size of which was chosen by the user.
 Next, the full dataset will be assigned into clusters based on their component posterior probability (i.e likelhood of belonging to each component).
 Data points belonging to the component with the lowest mean in clustering variables 1 and 2 are classified as OFF-period points.
 All other data points belonging to all other components are classified as ON-period points.

 # D) Main menu
 After clustering, the main menu of the OFFAD GUI will appear, with the name of the current study diaplayed at the top.
 The following options are available.